 - More time for just you.
 In a casual relationship, the relationship is not the biggest priority in your life.
 As such, you have more time to focus on yourself and the things you need to be happy.
 There is less emphasis on taking care of the other person’s needs.
 If you like always taking care of your partner, talking through everything together, and being there for all of their emotional needs, this probably isn’t the right relationship for you.

 - You may not feel supported.
 A casual relationship is not about being there for the other person and helping them through difficult situations.
 A casual partner is not someone to expect to be a reliable source of emotional support.
+If that’s what you’re looking for, you may be more suited to a serious relationship.

 - Your feelings may not be reciprocated.
 One person may develop stronger feelings for the other in a casual relationship.
 Since the aim of casual relationships is not to build a lasting relationship with a future, feelings can be hard to deal with, as they are often not wanted by both parties.
 One person can often end up with unrequited feelings.